About “SING BOOKS WITH EMILY” (& Emily, too)

 - Help kids more fully understand the songs we are singing and to explore facets of the song like its vocabulary, composers and history

-- Compile a complete catalogue of Singable Picture Books and articles that provide knowledge about the works and facilitate singing and sharing
+- Compile a complete catalog of Singable Picture Books and articles that provide knowledge about the works and facilitate singing and sharing

 Emily Leatha Everson Gleichenhaus was born in Germany, grew up a Hoosier, became a New Yorker, married a soldier, started a family in DC, and now calls Arlington, VA home.
 She went to Indiana University and spent most of her time in the Theatre and Drama Department, performing in many plays and musicals.
 Favorite roles included Robin in “Godspell,” Mrs. Thompson in “Hunting Cockroaches,” Shy in “Best Little Whorehouse in Texas,” Emily in “Marriage of Bette and Boo,” Lettie in “Something’s Afoot” and Little Nun in “House of Blue Leaves.”
 After graduation, Emily enjoyed performing in musicals at Indianapolis Starlight Musicals (Ursula in “Bye Bye Birdie;” Adult Chorus in “Wizard of Oz,” starring Phyllis Diller; Fredrika in “A Little Night Music,” starring Lainie Kazan, Walter Charles, and Dororthy Stanley) and Indiana Repertory Theatre (Della in “Gifts of the Magi” and Lindsay/Mona in “Secret History of the Future”).